sccnlab/PyMVPD/README.md

 <img src="/PyMVPD_workflow.png" width="750"/>

 ## Installation & Dependencies
 Before installing PyMVPD, you should first install [PyTorch](https://pytorch.org/get-started/locally/) on your system.
-PyTorch is used to support the construction of neural network models.
-If you are only interested in using linear regression models for the MVPD analysis, you can go and check the light version [PyMVPD_LITE](https://github.com/sccnlab/PyMVPD_LITE) where PyTorch is not required.
+PyTorch is used to support the construction of neural network models in PyMVPD.
+If you are only interested in using linear regression models for your MVPD analyses, you can go and check the light version [PyMVPD_LITE](https://github.com/sccnlab/PyMVPD_LITE) where PyTorch is not required.

 The easiest way to install the PyMVPD package is to execute (possibly in a [new virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-and-using-virtual-environments)) the following command:
 ```